 Egypt has been recording trade deficits since 2004, as imports have grown at a faster rate than exports, mostly due to a rise in petroleum and wheat imports.
 The major exports are oil and other mineral products, chemicals, agricultural products, livestock and textiles.
 Egypt imports mineral and chemical products, agricultural products, livestock and foodstuff, machinery and electrical equipment and base metals.
 Main trading partners are the European countries (38 percent of total exports and 31 percent of total imports) and the Arab countries (28 percent of exports and 13.5 percent of imports).
 Others include: United States, China and India.
 This page provides - Egypt Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Egypt Balance of Trade - actual data, historical chart and calendar of releases - was last updated on February of 2019.
+Egypt Balance of Trade - actual data, historical chart and calendar of releases - was last updated on April of 2019.